-Eight of the nine products provided complete protection against the targeted attacks used in this test.
-It only takes one targeted attack to breach an organisation, so this is a concerning result.
+Five of the eight products provided complete protection against the targeted attacks used in this test.
+While three products were only compromised by a single attack each, this is still a concerning result since it only takes one targeted attack to breach an organisation.